Ngopimas/profile-minimal/src/content/blog/250310-caching-strategies.md

 Effective caching can transform the performance profile of an application, turning sluggish experiences into seamless ones.
 By understanding these caching strategies and implementing them thoughtfully, we can create web applications that are both responsive and scalable.

-The best caching strategy isn't necessarily the most sophisticated one—it's the one that aligns with an application's unique requirements and constraints.
+The best caching strategy isn't necessarily the most sophisticated one-it's the one that aligns with an application's unique requirements and constraints.
 Starting simple, measuring the impact, and iterating as understanding of the application's needs evolves is recommended.

 ## Further Reading